 This Cheddar and Onion Cheese Ball is a classic party appetizer that’s super flavorful, quick and easy to make, and sure to be enjoyed by everyone.
 Perfect for the holidays or any get-together!

-This cheese ball has been a part of my holidays ever since I was a kid.
-My mom made it every single year (along with her Spinach Dip in a Bread Bowl).
+Part of my holidays ever since I was a kid, my mom made this cheese ball every single year (along with her Spinach Dip in a Bread Bowl).
 It’s kind of a tradition for me, and so whether we’re having guests or it’s just the two of us, I always have to make it!

 INGREDIENTS YOU NEED: